graham1996/Horror-Scopes/README.md

 User story:

-AS a user I want to find out my sun sign and horoscope
+AS a user I want to find out my sun/moon sign and horoscope

 WHEN I enter my birth information

-THEN I am presented with my sun sign info/picture and a daily horoscope
+THEN I am presented with my sun/moon sign info/picture and a daily horoscope

 THEN I can save my horoscope